 You also will learn that this is a messy ministry.
 What I mean by that is that you will hear and experience things that will make you uncomfortable; make you cry; and even might make you angry.
 The brokenness you will encounter will cause a lot of emotions in you because you are taking the time to really listen and expose yourself to the pains in the world as it is lived apart from Christ.
 But, the hope that you can offer in the midst of that brokenness and messiness is worth it.
 You are being the Ambassador that God called you to be.
 2 Cor.
 5:17-21.

 If you have read this far in the blog, I will now tell you why the title says Living Life Backwards.
 I told someone the other day that I felt like I was living life backwards.
 After so many years in the ministry, I have finally got myself into the harvest where I know I should have been a long time ago.
 I have finally felt that I am acting more in obedience to how God has been leading for a long time.
 Something that should have been a major part of my ministry from the beginning is now my focus many years later.
 POINT: Get out in the harvest now; not later.
-Matthew 28:18-20. www.obeychrist.com and checkout the movement resources here on my mission blog
+Matthew 28:18-20. www.obeychrist.com and checkout the movement resources here

 You can also access my 30 Days in the Harvest schedule here: 30 Days in the Harvest Schedule

 Next steps: Just keep moving forward.
 Make Disciples, Plant Churches, Mobilize Missionaries and repeat……..train, train, train…..do, do, do!
 Contact us if you need help.